 For scary story lovers: Give Yourself Goosebumps

 This series of middle grade books features author R.L.
 Stine’s trademark thrills and chills…with a twist.
 Readers get to choose their own spooky plot twists.
 As the covers warn: Reader beware…You choose the scare!
-Favorite titles include Attack of the Beastly Babysitter, Ship of Ghouls, Zapped in Space and Beware of the Purple Peanut Butter.
+Favorite titles include Attack of the Beastly Babysitter, Ship of Ghouls, Zapped in Space, and Beware of the Purple Peanut Butter.
 Best for grades 4-6.

-The 2019 take: Pick Your Own Quest
+For young adventurers: Pick Your Own Quest

 This new adventure series by Connor Hoover features fast-paced adventures with surprising twists.
 The humorous tales tackle topics from mythology to Minecraft and will engage even your most reluctant readers.
 Best for grades 1-6.

-Best for fantasy fans: You Say Which Way
+For fantasy fans: You Say Which Way

 Interactive stories that allow the reader to play the part of the main character.
-Written for middle grade readers, these stories take readers on a wild adventure with dinosaurs, sorcerers, magicians and mystic portals.
+Written for middle grade readers, these stories take readers on a wild adventure with dinosaurs, sorcerers, magicians, and mystic portals.
 Written by a team of talented writers and beautifully illustrated.
 Best for grades 3-6.

-Best for non-fiction aficionados: You Choose: Survival
+For non-fiction aficionados: You Choose: Survival

-Whether your students are interested in nature, adventure or real life stories, they’ll love putting themselves in the shoes of a survivalist.
+Whether your students are interested in nature, adventure, or real-life stories, they’ll love putting themselves in the shoes of a survivalist.
 Best for grades 3-6.

-Best for young historians: You Choose: History
+For young historians: You Choose: History

-Students get a front row view of life during some of the most notable historical events in human history.
+Students get a front-row view of life during some of the most notable historical events in human history.
 As they weigh options and make decisions that determine the course of the story, they build empathy and understanding around these events.
 Best for grades 3-6.

 Were you crazy for Choose Your Own Adventure books as a kid?
 Have you tried any of these new series?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.